kraowx/shibbyapp/README.md

 ## Importing Files
 You can import your own downloaded shibbyfiles or custom/edited files using the "Import File" tool found in the menu in the top-right corner of the app.
 If you specify tags for your file, each tag must be separated by a comma.
 For example: "F4A, ASMR, Hypnosis".
 Casing does not necessarily matter, since the tags will be automatically formatted to match other tags.

-For advanced users, instead of manually downloading each shibbyfile, you can manually import pre-existing shibbyfiles into the app by renaming the files to their SHA256 equivalent and then placing them in "/storage/self/primary/Android/data/io.github.kraowx.shibbyapp/files/audio" on your Android device.
+For advanced users, instead of downloading each shibbyfile individually, you can manually import pre-existing shibbyfiles into the app by renaming the files to their SHA256 equivalent and then placing them in "/storage/self/primary/Android/data/io.github.kraowx.shibbyapp/files/audio" on your Android device.
 You can even modify the audio data if you want as long as the name of the file is *exactly* the same as how it appears on soundgasm.
 I have written some bash scripts to assist with this process.
 First run [this](https://gist.github.com/kraowx/4c1506f4dbb643f49203669756168413) script in a new directory which will automatically download all of Shibby's files from soundgasm, and then run [this](https://gist.github.com/kraowx/24104f038b9fee14a1466367381d465b) script in the same directory which will rename each file to its SHA256 hash equivalent.